oglimmer/async-servlet/README.md

 - the client spawns 500 threads and does http requests (connect timeout=1s / read timeouts=8s)
 - the server offers two endpoints
--- /dataSync which processes the http requests synchronously -- /dataAsync which processes the http requests asynchronously
+  - /dataSync which processes the http requests synchronously
+  - /dataAsync which processes the http requests asynchronously
-- both endpoints assume that every 5th call is very and takes ~5 seconds, while all the other calls return immediately
+- both endpoints assume that every 5th call is very slow and thus takes ~5 seconds, while all the other calls return immediately

 how to run